jbccollins/fullstack-typescript/SETUP_README.md

     - Add roles like admin and owner
     - Add the ability for an admin/owner to impersonate users with lower roles
 - Add websocket support and examples (https://www.npmjs.com/package/graphql-ws)
+- Add documentation about formik and yup.
+See Register.tsx
+- Document the usage of the gen script for graphql
 - ~~See if generics can be used in BaseEntity to allow for extensions like User to have static ORM functions like User.Create()~~
     - I don't think this is a good idea actually.
 A factory is probably better.
 - ~~Hot reload react components instead of live reloading the whole page~~